UBC-CIC/tabular-formatted-document-parser/README.md

-# UoT Textract Application
+# Tabular Textract Application
-The UoT Textract Application is a prototype that demonstrates the ability to scan tabular-formatted data from PDF's and images and save the results into a CSV format.
+The Tabular Textract Application is a prototype created for the UoT Econmoics Department with the ability to scan tabular-formatted data from PDF's and images and save the results into a CSV format.

 ## Stack
 * __Frontend__ - ReactJS on NodeJS as the core framework.